Our History

 2011 - 2012

-- Evaluate the results of previous efforts - Establish and improve the systems: Monitoring & Evaluation, project management process,... - Enhance staff capacity to ensure sufficient resources for desire future steps
+Evaluate the results of previous efforts; Establish and improve Monitoring & Evaluation as well as project management systems; Enhance staff capacity to ensure sufficient resources for desire future steps

 2014 - 2016